ck-zhang/px/docs/legacy/px-migrate-rfc.md

 ## Non-Goals

-- Replacing the existing resolver; `px migrate` will call the same resolution pipeline used by `px install` (which can still be disabled via `PX_RESOLVER=0`).
+- Replacing the existing resolver; `px migrate` will call the same resolution pipeline used by `px sync` (which can still be disabled via `PX_RESOLVER=0`).
 - Full Poetry/uv lock import (future work once the base command ships).